At a Glance

 This is only one form of the “Man-in-the-Middle” attack.
 There are other ways to use this type of session-hijacking to benefit the bad actor.
 Users can also change the data sent between the two parties or sniff data packets to steal cookies and gain access to the genuine user’s session with the server.

 Hackers can perform both of the attacks above using a devious little piece of hardware called the “WiFi Pineapple.”

-While supposedly sold for the purpose of network auditing to test a network’s security setup, it is mostly used by budding hackers to set up false access points in order to perform man-in-the-middle and evil-twin types of attacks.
+While supposedly sold for the purpose of network auditing to test a network’s security setup, budding hackers mostly use it to set up false access points in order to perform man-in-the-middle and evil-twin types of attacks.

 The WiFi Pineapple connects to a hacker’s machine via USB or an Ethernet connection, and with just a web browser and an internet connection, it can pose as a wireless access point.
 This allows the bad guy to monitor all of the unprotected data traffic of any user who connects to the fake access point.

 By using the WiFi Pineapple, and making use of a number of readily available scripts and apps created for the Pineapple, anyone can easily steal information from an unsuspecting user.
 The Pineapple offers an easy-to-use web-based interface that allows even novice hackers to easily set up an attack on unsuspecting users.

 The WiFi Pineapple is available for as little as $99.99, which gets the buyer a WiFi Pineapple NANO, and for as much as $250 for the Pineapple TETRA TACTICAL.
-The devices are available from the WiFi Pineapple website and can be purchased by anyone.
+The devices are available from the WiFi Pineapple website and anyone can purchase one.

 There are a number of websites out there where new Pineapple owners can get information about using the device for all sorts of unsavory purposes.
 This makes it particularly dangerous, as any reasonably-informed computer user can set up and make use of a Pineapple device, with no previous hacking knowledge required.